 The end of World War II did not immediately change the fashion industry.
-Clothing rations and fabric restrictions endured some time after as the economy changed slowly from a war economy toward peace.
+Clothing rations and fabric restrictions endured for years as the economy changed slowly from a war economy toward peace.

 A new world consciousness emerged as Americans became aware of other places.
 Tropical prints became popular and featured exotic florals such as palm fronds and hibiscus blooms.

 The colors and styles of Mexico and Latin America brought new colors like terra-cotta and turquoise to women who craved brightness and fun.
 Peasant blouses and skirts offered a soft, cool femininity for warm weather inspired by the popular artist Frida Kahlo.

 In February of 1947, Christian Dior introduced his New Look, a style that shocked and outrages some and thrilled others.